parflow/parflow/README-SAMRAI.md

 created by this run one can use the "pfcomputedomain" and "pfprintdomain" commands in pftools to write out a grid.
-This grid will use the processor topology you have specified to build a grid such that each processor's intake_subgrid covers only the extent of the active region (which comes from the mask file).
+This grid will use the processor topology you have specified to build a grid such that each processor's subgrid covers only the extent of the active region (which comes from the mask file).

 A sample script compute_domain.tcl which does this is enclosed in test